 Still, while you are struggling to reach that point you may, like many adoptive parents, wish that you could somehow erase the fact of the adoption.
 And then presto!
 You would feel like a parent.
 But biological closeness doesn't guarantee emotional closeness, and though as an adoptive parent you may have a hard time accepting yourself as a mother, your baby will have no such difficulty.
-You-who love, (s)helter, and provide for all this child's needs-are the real thing to this baby boy or girl.
-And you'll know that long before you hear that first "mama" or "dada."
+You-who love, shelter, and provide for all this child's needs-are the real thing to this child.
+And you'll know that long before you hear that first "mama" or "dad."

-Do keep in mind, however, that all babies are not created equally affectionate.
+Do keep in mind, however, that all children are not created equally affectionate.
 Some tend not to be cuddly and don't enjoy being touched a lot (see page 156), but this has nothing to do with what their parents do or don't do.
-If you have such a baby, don't blame yourself or the fact that your baby is adopted.
+If you have such a child, don't blame yourself or the fact that your child is adopted.